What type of information do you need?

 Tertiary sources compile, index, or organize sources.

-Sources which analyzed, compiled and digest secondary sources included mostly in abstracts, bibliographies, handbooks, encyclopedias, indexes, chronologies, etc.
+Sources that analyzed, compiled, and digested secondary sources included mostly in abstracts, bibliographies, handbooks, encyclopedias, indexes, chronologies, etc.

 Think of an index that lists all the cases heard by this court during the year.